 The legislation was universally condemned by national Christian leaders and leaders of non-Christian faiths

-Prior to the vote in the House of Lords (22nd January 2001), which approved the Ministerial Order on cloning, eleven prominent religious leaders wrote to Peers in the House of Lords opposing the move.7 These included: the former Archbishops of Canterbury and York (Dr George Carey and Dr David Hope); the Roman Catholic Archbishop of Westminster (Cardinal Cormac Murphy-O’Connor) and the late Roman Catholic Archbishop of Glasgow (Cardinal Thomas Winning); the Chief Rabbi (Dr Jonathan Sachs); the General Secretary of the Evangelical Alliance (Revd Joel Edwards); as well as leaders from Muslim and Sikh organisations, the Greek Orthodox Church, the Baptist Union, and the Free Church.
+Prior to the vote in the House of Lords (22 January 2001), which approved the Ministerial Order on cloning, eleven prominent religious leaders wrote to Peers in the House of Lords opposing the move.
+These included: the former Archbishops of Canterbury and York (Dr George Carey and Dr David Hope); the then Roman Catholic Archbishop of Westminster (the Most Revd Cormac Murphy-O’Connor) and the late Roman Catholic Archbishop of Glasgow (Cardinal Thomas Winning); the Chief Rabbi (Dr Jonathan Sacks); the then General Secretary of the Evangelical Alliance (Revd Joel Edwards); as well as leaders from Muslim and Sikh organisations, the Greek Orthodox Church, the Baptist Union and the Free Church.8

-- The report which led to the Government’s proposals (The Donaldson Report) recommended that research on cloned embryos should not take place if alternatives are available.
-More research should be directed into the use of adult stem cells.
-Beginning research on embryos and cloning may well divert attention from adult stem cells.
+- The report which led to the Government’s proposals on cloning (The Donaldson Report) recommended that research on cloned embryos should not take place if alternatives are available.11

 The extraordinary way in which the Government has legalised cloning

-Rather than introducing a Bill, the Government used a Statutory Instrument to make changes to the Human Fertilisation and Embryology Act 1990 (‘The 1990 Act’).
-It claims that the changes could be dealt with in this perfunctory way because the issues were dealt with in the debates surrounding the 1990 Act.13
+Rather than introducing a Bill, the Government used a Statutory Instrument to make changes to the Human Fertilisation and Embryology Act 1990 (‘the 1990 Act’).
+It claims that the changes could be dealt with in this perfunctory way because the issues were dealt with in the debates surrounding the 1990 Act.12

-Ann Winterton (MP for Congleton) quoted from an editorial in The Daily Telegraph during the House of Commons debate:
+Ann Winterton (then MP for Congleton) quoted from an editorial in The Daily Telegraph during the House of Commons debate:

 Legalising cloning without mentioning cloning